Anton

 An ontology (a.k.a. knowledge graph) of computational complexity.
 With Oliver Kutz and Nicolas Troquard, we are building a machine-readable representation of our (i.e. mine, Oliver's, Nicolas's and of the rest of the humanity) knowledge about computational complexity.

-When ready, it can be used to query, visualize and automatically process the "big picture of complexity theory", something that is now available only in the heads of the experts.
+When ready, it can be used to query, visualise and automatically process the "big picture of complexity theory", something that is now available only in the heads of the experts.

 We see applications in education, facilitation of research, and (as a bold dream) automated discovery of new results.